Skip to content

 The first step in tackling debt is to figure out how much you owe.
 Make a list of all your debts including outstanding balances, interest rates, and minimum payments.

-And don’t forget to include all of them!
+And do not forget to include all of them!
 Start with your largest debts, such as student loans or car loans, and work your way down to smaller debts like credit cards.
+This helps you figure out which debts to tackle first, lets you see your progress, and makes it easier to plan your repayments.

 2. Track Your Income and Expenses